carrascomj/gowsh/README.md

 You can compare the output with the file "t/GOWSH_outputq1.tsv".

 The program will then parse the input file, download both genomes from NCBI and try to match homologues.
-It's important to note that GOWSH speaks in Spanish (translation of both the code and the messages is coming soon...).

 ## What I Learned